HaoweiChan/Spotify-Lofi-Generator/README.md

 - Save an updated playlist file with licensing information
 - Show business use recommendations and risk assessments

-**Note**: If YouTube API key is not configured, the tool will generate mock licensing data for demonstration purposes.
+**Note**: If YouTube API key is not configured, the licensing check will fail with a clear error message.
+No mock or fake licensing data will be generated.

 #### How Licensing Check Works